Mint Impact Certificate

 - The work you want to include is approved, not pending.

-- Contributor wallet addresses and unit allocation rules are ready.
+- Contributor wallet addresses are ready.

 Step-by-step flow